 Alternative C would follow the same implementation strategy as proposed in the Proposed Action (Section 2.2.1.1) excluding the two phases.
-Class 1 e-bikes would be authorized on all identified trails at the same time and monitoring would be conducted for, at minimum, the initial two years.
+Class 1 e-bikes would be authorized on all identified trails beginning March 1, 2026 to allow for collection of baseline information and monitoring would be conducted for, at minimum, the initial two years.
 Adaptive management would be used to identify potential future monitoring needs and mitigation measures.